 . . . . . d.
 PANDAS (maybe).

-Case of retropharyngeal abscess compared to croup and epiglottitis: Boychuk RB.
+Case of retropharyngeal abscess compared to croup and epiglottitis.
+From left to right: Croup, retropharyngeal abscess, epiglottitis.
+Review the case descriptions and the interpretation of these radiographs at: Boychuk RB.
 Drooling, Stridor, and a Barking Cough: Croup??
-In: Yamamoto LG, Inaba AS, DiMauro R. Radiology Cases In Pediatric Emergency Medicine, 1994, volume 1, case 10.
+In: Yamamoto LG, Ina AS, DiMauro R. Radiology Cases In Pediatric Emergency Medicine, 1994, volume 1, case 10.
 Available online at: www.hawaii.edu/medicine/pediatrics/pemxray/v1c10.html

 Series of lateral neck radiographs, some of which are retropharyngeal abscesses: Yamamoto LG.
 Test Your Skill In Reading Pediatric Lateral Necks.
 Yamamoto LG, Inaba AS, DiMauro R. Radiology Cases In Pediatric Emergency Medicine, 1995, volume 2, case 20.
 Available online at: www.hawaii.edu/medicine/pediatrics/pemxray/v2c20.html